marekhudyma/marekhudyma.github.io/_posts/2020-04-01-functional-tests-with-testcontainers.md

 ```

 ## Code separation
-I recommend organize code into multi-module project with two modules: `service` and `functional-tests`.
+I recommend organizing code into a multi-module project with two modules: `service` and `functional-tests`.
 The `functiona-tests` module cannot have any dependency to `service`.
 ```
 .
 ├── service